rp15/cache_coherence/README.md

 ######################
 To test new transactions in MI/MSI/MESI/SP, add any number of these to the transaction_gen.py file and rerun the txt generation.

-(Currently, the dirty and present information of the directory is printed after every transaction.
-The simulations will be enhanced to track total number of cycles and mem write/read transactions to compare performance among different protocols.)
+(Currently, the dirty and present information of the directory and total number of penalty cycles per node to compare performance among different protocols are printed after every transaction.
+The simulations could be enhanced to track mem write/read transactions.)